relientm96/gameconsole/README.md

 ![](images/guessGame.gif)

 ## Etch A Sketch
-- A Digital implementation of the traditional etch a sketch game
+- A Digital implementation of the traditional etch a sketch game.
-- Clear action on actionOne button
+- Clear action on actionOne button.
 ![](images/etchASketchDemo.gif)

 # Front View: